kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 e) If you have a conflict, try to add each CSS and each JS file to the ignore list one by one, until you find the one that causes the conflict.
 If you have no idea of which files to add, check the log file on the "status page" for a list of files being merged into each generated file.

-f) If you coded some inline JS code that depends on some JS file being loaded before it's execution, try to save that code into an external file and enqueue it as a dependency.
-It will be merged together, thus no longer being "undefined".
+f) If you coded some inline JS code that depends on a JS file being loaded before it's execution (render blocking), try to save that code into an external file and enqueue it as a dependency.
+It will be merged together and run after the other file, thus no longer being "undefined".

 = Why are some of the CSS and JS files not being merged? =